Northwest Indian War: Background

 In the French and Indian War (1754–1760), France and Great Britain fought for control of the region south of the Great Lakes known as the Ohio and Illinois countries.
 Indigenous tribes of the region fought on both sides of the conflict, aligning themselves with the imperial power best suited to their economic and political needs.
 In the 1763 Treaty of Paris that ended the war, France ceded the region to the British.
 That year, a confederation of Natives launched Pontiac's War, an effort to drive the British away.
 Seeking to avoid further hostilities, the British issued the Royal Proclamation of 1763, creating a boundary line between colonists and Native lands.

 In 1768, British officials negotiated the Treaty of Fort Stanwix with the Iroquois, who claimed sovereignty over the Ohio Country.
-The treaty moved the boundary line further west and opened up territory south of the Ohio River to colonial settlement.
+The treaty moved the boundary line further west and opened territory south of the Ohio River to colonial settlement.
 While colonial elites like George Washington organized land companies and secured grants, immigrants began pouring into the region.
 Natives (primarily Shawnees and Cherokees) who used present-day Kentucky as their hunting grounds had not been consulted in the treaty and denied that the Iroquois had the right to sell the land.
 In the early 1770s, the Shawnees worked to create a new Native confederacy to resist colonial occupation, but British officials successfully used the Iroquois to isolate them.
 As a result, the Shawnees fought and lost Lord Dunmore's War in 1774 with only a few Mingo allies, and they were compelled to assent to the Ohio River boundary between the colonies and Native lands.